binaryage/firequery/index.md

 ### FireQuery is a Firefox extension integrated with Firebug

 * jQuery expressions are intelligently presented in Firebug Console and DOM inspector
-* attached jQuery datas are first class citizens
+* attached jQuery data are first class citizens
 * elements in jQuery collections are highlighted on hover
 * jQuerify: enables you to inject jQuery into any web page
-* [jQuery Lint](http://github.com/jamespadolsey/jQuery-Lint): enables you to inject jQuery Lint into page being loaded automatically (great for ad-hoc code validation)
+* [jQuery Lint](http://github.com/jamespadolsey/jQuery-Lint): enables you to automatically inject jQuery Lint into the page as it is loaded (great for ad-hoc code validation)

 ### Compatibility

-Firefox and Firebug are moving targets.
+Both Firefox and Firebug are moving targets.
 Please make sure you use compatible versions.
 I'm unable to test all possible combinations.

 * **v0.8** works with official Firebug 1.3.3, 1.4.5, 1.5.4 and 1.6, also worked for me with early beta of Firebug 1.7 (Firefox 3.0 - 3.7)
 * **v0.7** works with official Firebug 1.3.3, 1.4.5 and 1.5 (Firefox 3.0 - 3.6)